 Most Technically Advanced Amiga Games

-Many technically advanced games appeared on the Amiga over its life-cycle.
-The most technically advanced games to appear on the Amiga are David Braben's Frontier: Elite 2 of 1993 and Julian Gollop's X-COM UFO Defense of 1994.
+Many technically advanced games appeared on the Amiga over its life-cycle, but the most technically advanced Amiga games are David Braben's Frontier: Elite 2 of 1993 and Julian Gollop's X-COM UFO Defense of 1994.

 Amiga games can be technically advanced in terms of design and/or in terms of taking advantage of the custom chipset capacities of the Amiga.

 For example, being that it is, in fact, a port of the IBM PC MS-DOS original, Amiga X-COM does not take much advantage of the custom chipset capacities of the Amiga, yet X-COM is an exceedingly complex computer game in terms of game mechanics.
-In fact, it terms of game mechanics there is no deeper or more complex game on the Amiga (or IBM PC MS-DOS for that matter) than X-COM.
+In fact, in terms of game mechanics there is no deeper or more complex game on the Amiga than X-COM.

-On the other hand, Shadow of the Beast of 1989 is a relatively simplistic Amiga game in terms of design and mechanics, yet it pushed the Amiga's audiovisual capacities more than most games that came out in the early 1990s.
-If SotB was released in 1993 its code could have been 10 times more efficient than it was, and Reflections could have pushed the Amiga even more, like Thalion did in Lionheart of 1993.
-Because, as I've said before, it took several years for coders to understand how to push Amiga Alienware to the limit.
+On the other hand, Shadow of the Beast of 1989 is a relatively simple Amiga game in terms of design and mechanics, yet it pushed the Amiga's audiovisual capacities more than most games that came out in the early 1990s.
+If Beast was released in 1993 its code could have been 10 times more efficient than it was, and Reflections could have pushed the Amiga even more if that were the case, like Thalion did in their Lionheart of 1993: it took several years for coders to understand how to push Amiga Alienware to the limit.

-Thus, it is important to take into account the year of Amiga game releases.
-And that is why I have appended the year of release to each game listed below, and given pre-Beast 1985-88 Amiga games their own section.
+Thus, it is important to take into account the year of Amiga game releases when attempting to identify which Amiga games were and were not technically impressive, and that is why I have appended the year of release to each game listed below, and given pre-Beast 1986-88 Amiga games their own section, lest they be lost in the shuffle.

-This is an alphabetical list of the most technically advanced Amiga games that came out before Shadow of the Beast of 1989.
-Pre-Lemmings, Beast was the Killer App on the Amiga.
+This is an alphabetical listing of the most technically advanced Amiga games that came out before Shadow of the Beast of 1989.
+Pre-Lemmings of 1991 the audiovisual masterpiece known as Shadow of the Beast was the Amiga's Killer App.
 And therefore, post-Beast, many Amiga coders attempted to emulate or evolve its stunning audiovisuals with varying degrees of success.
 Thus, as a rule, there is a big difference in audiovisual quality between pre- and post-Beast Amiga games.

 - Arkanoid Amiga Discovery Software 1988 (incredible early coinop port)

-- Arkanoid 2 Amiga Imagine Software 1988 (another great early coinop port)
+- Arkanoid 2 Amiga Imagine Software 1988 (8-ball disruption and super-Laser)

 - Defender of the Crown Amiga Cinemaware 1986 (revolutionary graphics and presentation)